longevityframework/longevity/manual/context/opt-lock.md

 locking works in order to use it, but we describe our implementation briefly here for those who are interested.

-We implement optimistic locking by storing a `modifiedDate` value in every database row.
-Every create or update operation will update the `modifiedDate` to be the current time.
+We implement optimistic locking by storing a `rowVersion` value in every database row.
+Every create or update operation will increment the `rowVersion` by one.

-The [persistent state](persistent-state.html) keeps track of the value of `modifiedDate` for the object it encloses.
-The repository methods all return `PStates` with the `modifiedDate` matching what is in the database at that moment. `PState` methods `set` and `map` preserve the `modifiedDate`.
+The [persistent state](persistent-state.html) keeps track of the value of `rowVersion` for the object it encloses.
+The repository methods all return `PStates` with the `rowVersion` matching what is in the database at that moment. `PState` methods `set` and `map` preserve the `rowVersion`.

 When `Repo` methods `update` or `delete` are called, the repository qualifies the database write command that gets issued.
-The command will only make a database change when the `modifiedDate` in the database matches the `modifiedDate` in the `PState`.
+The command will only make a database change when the `rowVersion` in the database matches the `rowVersion` in the `PState`.
 The repository method checks the return value from the database to confirm the change was made.
 If it was not, then there was a write conflict, and a `WriteConflictException` is thrown.

-Optimistic locking implementations commonly use an integer counter instead of a timestamp.
-This most likely results in an entirely insignificant performance improvement (both time and space) in both the software and the database.
-We chose to use a timestamp over a counter because the timestamp provides useful information to anyone examining the database directly.

 {% assign prevTitle = "configuring your longevity context" %}
 {% assign prevLink = "config.html" %}